AlexPlex1/AlexPlex1/README.md

 I'm currently focused on expanding my knowledge of the following technologies which cover the majority of tools a Data Analyst uses:

  - Python (and relevant libraries like pandas)
  - SQL
- - Power BI and DAX
+ - Power BI and DAX (as well as other visualization tools like Tableau)
+ - Spreadsheets

 In the future, after gaining the experience needed, I'd also like to learn more about Data Engineering and Data Science tools.